-However, when CFOs work closely with their Procurement counterparts, then purchasing policies become smarter (greatly helping the down-stream AP process too), contract negotiations take on extra rigour and supplier management can become a finely-grained process.
+However, when CFOs work closely with their Procurement counterparts, then purchasing policies become smarter (greatly helping the down-stream AP process too), contract negotiations take on extra rigor and supplier management can become a finely-grained process.
 Positive changes boost the bottom-line in a direct way.

 Putting great ideas into practice

-It's also vital that CFOs use their sphere of influence to gain organisational support for strategic procurement initiatives.
+It's also vital that CFOs use their sphere of influence to gain organizational support for strategic procurement initiatives.
 Unfortunately, this is only happening in the fullest sense in less than one third (32%) of enterprises, according to the Proactis research.

 In particular, CFOs need to join Procurement in the sourcing and championing of the right systems to drive spend intelligence.
 Without highly-responsive, web-enabled tools and processes, neither department will have the tools required to identify areas for improvement and deliver exceptional outcomes.
 A lop-sided choice of system is a guaranteed lose/lose for everyone.

 However, with the right solutions, Finance and Procurement can succeed in automating routine activities, eliminating redundant effort, empowering people with key information and ensuring compliance with policies.
-Trustworthy business insight that they need becomes available — and so do the tools for optimising the P2P and AP processes.
+Trustworthy business insight that they need becomes available — and so do the tools for optimizing the P2P and AP processes.